 I didn’t set out to destroy myself.
 It just happened.

-Like I said, this is what scholars do.
+Like I said, this is what academics do.